ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 You can see a real-time view of the Ethereum network by looking at this [map of nodes](https://etherscan.io/nodetracker).

-Many [Ethereum clients](/developers/docs/nodes-and-clients/#clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Python, .NET and Java.
+Many [Ethereum clients](/developers/docs/nodes-and-clients/#clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Python, C# .NET and Java.
 What these implementations have in common is they all follow a formal specification (originally the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf)).
 This specification dictates how the Ethereum network and blockchain functions.

 ![Eth1x client](./client-diagram.png)
 Simplified diagram of what Ethereum client features.